SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 #### Brush Stalkers

-When the shadow elves invade Orden, they often ride domesticated dwimmerbeasts known as brush stalkers-quadrupeds who carry entire ecosystems on their rack of antlers.
+When the shadow elves invade Orden, they often ride domesticated dwimmerbeasts known as brush stalkers—quadrupeds who carry entire ecosystems on their rack of antlers.
 Newly born brush stalkers do not survive translation into Orden, so the ones the shadow elves ride are old: overgrown with bioluminescent moss, cracks on their ancient cloven hooves.

 A brush stalker's glamor allows them to look like a mundane deer.
 But when the glamour falls, the creature devours the light around them and plunges their surroundings into darkness.